lf-/gankra.github.io/blah/text-hates-you/index.md

 Greyscale-AA is the "natural" approach to anti-aliasing.
 The basic idea is to give partially-covered pixels partial-transparency.
 During composition, this will cause that pixel to be slightly tinted as if it were slightly covered, creating clearer details.

-It's greyscale because that's the term used for one-dimensional color, like our one-dimensional transparency.
+It's greyscale because that's the term used for one-dimensional color, like our one-dimensional transparency (otherwise glyphs tend to be a single solid color).
 Also in the common case of black text on a white background, the anti-aliasing literally shows up as greyness around the edges.

 Subpixel-AA is a trick that abuses the common way pixels are laid out on desktop monitors.
+It's more complicated than this, so if you're really interested you should look it up, but here's a TL;DR of the high-level concept:

-You can look it up but the TL;DR is that pixels are internally three little columns of RED GREEN BLUE (for example).
-So if you make a pixel red you're *kinda* also making it "WHITE BLACK BLACK".
+Your monitor's pixels are actually three little columns of RED GREEN BLUE.
+If you make a pixel red you're *kinda* also making it "WHITE BLACK BLACK".
 Similarly, if you make it blue, you're making "BLACK BLACK WHITE".
 In other words, by messing around with colors you can *triple* your horizontal resolution and get way more details!

-You might think that this would look super messed up and rainbowy, but in practice it honestly works out really well.
+You might think that this would look super messed up and rainbowy, but in practice it honestly works out really well (some disagree).
 The human brain likes to see patterns and smooth things out.
-That said, if you take a screenshot of subpixel text you will *absolutely* be able to see the colors if you resize the image, or even look at it on a monitor with a different subpixel layout.
+That said, if you take a screenshot of subpixel-AA text you will *absolutely* be able to see the colors if you resize the image, or even look at it on a monitor with a different subpixel layout.
 This is why screenshots of text often look really weird and bad.

+(As a total aside, the fact that this works also means that the color of an icon can accidentally change its perceived size and position, which is really annoying.)

 So subpixel-AA is a really neat hack that can significantly improve text legibility, great!
 But, sadly, it's also a huge pain in the neck!

+Note that regardless of the AA system you use, you can also have *subpixel glyph offsets*.
+Although you always want your rasterized glyphs to be snapped to full pixels, the rasterization itself is for a specific subpixel offset (a value between 0 and 1).

+To understand this, imagine a 1x1 black square with greyscale-aa:

+* If its subpixel offset was 0, then its rasterization is just a black pixel
+* If its subpixel offset was 0.5, then its rasterization would be two 50% grey pixels

-## AA Breaks Glyph Caches
+## Subpixel Offsets Break Glyph Caches

 Rasterizing glyphs is surprisingly expensive, so you really want to cache it in an atlas.
-But how do you cache glyph rasterizations when you're using subpixel-positions and anti-aliasing?
-You're incredibly unlikely to get cache hits like that!
+But how do you cache glyph rasterizations when you're using subpixel-offsets?
+Each offset is its own unique rasterization, so you're incredibly unlikely to get cache hits like that!

-Quality and performance must be balanced here, and that can be done by snapping glyphs to positions.
-For english text, a reasonable balance is to always snap the y-coordinate to an integer, while snapping the x-coordinate to a quarter-integer.
-This leaves you with only 4 subpixel-positions, which is still a big improvement in quality, while allowing for a reasonable amount of caching.
+Quality and performance must be balanced here, and that can be done by snapping your subpixel offsets.
+For english text, a reasonable balance is to have no vertical subpixel precision while snapping the horizontal subpixel offset to a quarter-integer.
+This leaves you with only 4 subpixel-positions, which is still a big improvement in quality while allowing for a reasonable amount of caching.